Authors: Sara Kate Kneidel and Sally Kneidel

 So, you’re vegetarian and you don’t eat eggs, but your brother’s a vegetarian and he eats fish.
 And your best friend, she doesn’t even drink milk, but your neighbor calls herself vegetarian, even though you saw her eat chicken the other day.
 What’s going on?
 The truth is, being a vegetarian can mean lots of different things.
 Everyone has a different definition of what they do and don’t want to eat.
 Fortunately, if you want to be more specific, there are a number of useful terms.
 Let’s break it down.

 This is a general term.
 About five percent of the current U.S. population considers themselves to be vegetarian, although a number of varying dietary habits fall into this category.
-Usually this term refers to someone who doesn’t eat any kind of meat, including beef, pork, chicken, turkey, and seafood.
+Usually this term refers to someone who doesn’t eat any kind of meat, including beef, pork, chicken, turkey, and seafood, and many choose to be vegetarian as removing meat from you diet is known to reduce your risk of heart disease.
 However, there are many people who don’t quite match this description, but still use this label.
 These include…

 This is someone who follows a mostly vegetarian diet but is known to eat the occasional McChicken sandwich or nibble at some turkey jerky.
 In reality, birds are meat, so this isn’t really a form of vegetarianism, but lots of people who call themselves vegetarians do indulge in a bit of chicken every so often.

-Again, this is someone who follows a mostly vegetarian diet but who does eat a little meat—in this case, seafood.
-For some reason, lots of people don’t seem to count aquatic creatures as animals.
-This is often for health reasons: fish is a healthier choice than pork or beef, for instance.
+Again, this is someone who follows a mostly vegetarian diet but who does eat a little meat—generally as some don't consider aquatic creatures the same as other animals.
+Also, fish is generally a much healthier choice than pork or beef and takes less time to cook.
+Our Grill-Poached Fish Skillet recipe, for example, takes roughly 20 minutes to cook and serves six!
 Other people choose to eat fish because it doesn’t affect land use as much as raising livestock does.
 However, overharvesting and polluting our seas and lakes is a significant environmental concern.
 Nonetheless, this is a popular diet, although, like pollo-vegetarianism, it’s not technically vegetarian.

 This person eats no meat, including seafood, but does eat dairy products and eggs.
 Most lacto-ovo-vegetarians follow this basic rule: if you have to kill the animal to get the product, then don’t eat it.
 Therefore, milk is okay, but gelatin, which is made from horse hooves, is not.